lukesherwood/volunteerboard/TOTO.md

 TODO:

-get show pages working
-    -org show page should have logo and cover photo style new pages with forms  --does events or jobs need to be nested within another or org -simpleforms edit pages volunteer applies for a job and assigned = true. jobs description needs to be text job pay band, hours required?
+new pages with forms - org
+edit pages - move form to _form partial job show page has a link to apply to job volunteer applies for a job and assigned = true. jobs description needs to be text job pay band, hours required?
+-org show page should have logo and cover photo style, and website slugify urls?
 +++hard requirements+++
 one class level scope method (chainable) "query interface" use a nested resource from new, and from index or show